satheesh18/distributed-database/README.md

 ### Keyaba Gohil
 - Designed and implemented the SEER leader election algorithm and service
 - Implementation of the metrics collector service
-- Developed unit tests for quorum and leader election logic
 - Developed the promotion and demotion scripts for failover

 ### Jayateerth Kamatgi
--Designed and implemented the Cabinet quorum selection algorithm and service
+- Designed and implemented the Cabinet quorum selection algorithm and service
 - Configured MySQL deployment including Dockerfiles and initialization scripts
 - Implemented health monitoring, latency measurement, and lag tracking
 - Contributed to system testing and failure scenario demonstrations